 Being the eternal skeptic, I am in the process of confirming this claim by contacting the State of Nevada.
 So far I have had no luck getting confirmation, but I am only two rounds of voicemail into the process.
 I will report my findings in a followup article.

-Jeremy Aguero of Las Vegas consulting firm Applied Analysis said in his presentation the projections beyond three years are conjecture.
+Jeremy Aguero of Las Vegas consulting firm Applied Analysis said in his presentation that his projections beyond three years are conjecture.
 I suggest they lie somewhere between Wild Speculation pure Fantasy.

 Take a Look: